1858 San Diego hurricane: Impact

 In San Diego, heavy rain fell, and property damage was significant; many homes lost their roofs, and a few even collapsed.
 In addition, trees were uprooted, and fences destroyed.
-A recently constructed windmill was also blown away completely.
+Strong winds blew through the city for much of the day of October 2, with rain following after.
+A recently constructed windmill was also blown away completely, and the lighthouse keeper at Point Loma fled the lighthouse, fearing it would collapse in the gale.
 Three schooners, the Plutus, the Lovely Flora, and the X.L., were blown ashore, although only the X.L. suffered major damage.

 Rainfall in San Pedro was also heavy, but high winds were not reported.
 Parts of the embankment in the city were washed away, causing only around US$100 ($3,100.02 in 2019) in damage.
 The yacht Medora was washed ashore.
 Many reports claimed that the yacht was irreparable, but it was later claimed that the damage was not serious and could be repaired.
 A barge was destroyed, as was a large portion of the San Pedro wharf.

 El Monte was buffeted by high winds, damaging corn crops and trees.
 Los Angeles and Visalia noted large amounts of rain, as much as 7 in, but wind strength as low.

 Two researchers with NOAA, Michael Chenoweth and Christopher Landsea reconstructed the path of the hurricane using accounts from newspapers of the strong winds.
 They estimated that if a similar storm were to have hit in 2004, it would have caused around US$500 million in damage.